Development

 Why it’s a gem:

-Your Umbraco project starts to look and behave like the rest of your .NET ecosystem—which is exactly what you want.
+Now your Umbraco project just looks and acts like the rest of your .NET stack—which is exactly what you want.

 The takeaway